-Democratic candidates attack Trump as Democratic presidential debate opens
+Biden and Harris go on the attack in Democratic debate

 So far, only about a third of the field has met the qualifications.

-Reporting by John Whitesides, additional reporting by Jerrett Renshaw; Editing by Colleen Jenkins and Peter Cooney
+Reporting by John Whitesides; Editing by Colleen Jenkins and Peter Cooney